 We began experimenting by pooling all the human resources from the four congregations in such a way that we would function administratively, liturgically and catechetically as a one point parish.
 Liturgically, we had one main service on Sunday mornings that moved each week around the parish.
 The music was more contemporary, and the children’s church was worked into the liturgy.
 Those who appreciated the contemporary worship and children’s church would “move” to a different building each Sunday morning.
 Administratively, all four vestries met and worked as one body responsible for the entire parish; and a single financial team was put into place to manage all parish finances.

-These “experimental” changes made the running of the parish more efficient, and the liturgy more life giving.
+These “experimental” changes made the running of the parish more efficient and the liturgy more life giving.
 But the factor that gave the process deeper roots and the desire to persevere was the intentional, systematic, and ongoing catechetical evangelization of the congregation.
 If the parish was going to survive, to be renewed and to be made effective in ministry and mission, it was evident that we needed to challenge those already in the pews to learn more about their faith, and to deepen their spiritual practice.
-In other words, we took as our very first mission mandate to evangelize and educate those already in the pew.

 So, at the same time that the administrative and liturgical changes were happening, we introduced the Alpha Course to the parish.
 All four vestries and others from the congregations were challenged to take part in that first Alpha course.
 And, thank the Lord, most vestry members responded.
 This first Alpha was life changing for a number of those who participated, not only by deepening their experience of God, but also by building new relationships across the boundaries of the four congregations.
 This was a major factor in bonding together in faith and friendship those who hardly knew one before.